dkeserovic/production-profile/README.md

     ```

 ### 7. Run the Application
-- Execute the following command. you can change the max upload size to any value that represents total megabytes
+- Execute the following command.
+You can change the max upload size to any value that represents total megabytes (i.e. 5120 = 5GB)
     ```
     streamlit run app/main.py --server.maxUploadSize=5120
     ```